When Can You Use Insanity as a Defense in a Criminal Case?

 As mentioned earlier, the insanity defense is not available in the vast majority of criminal cases.
 The defense can be asserted when it applies to the facts of the case, and the defendant has a mental illness or defect that prevents him/her from understanding that they were doing something wrong when committing the offense.

-How to Determine if a Defendant Was Insane When Committing a Crime?
+How to Determine If a Defendant Was Insane when Committing a Crime?

 Texas courts use the so-called “M’Naghten Rule” to determine if a defendant is insane for the insanity defense to succeed.
 When determining if a defendant has a mental illness that prevents them from understanding what they were doing, Texas courts examine the two elements of the M’Naghten Rule: